 - If a transfer of ownership occurred, the taxable value must be equal to the assessed value.

-*click on the Board of Tax Review on the left to see the board members.
+-Click on Board of Tax Review to the left to see a listing of current Board Members.